 read more…

-Cut the Sky was commissioned by Theater Im Pfalzbau, Ludwigshafen, Germany, Carriageworks (Australia, KVS, Brussels (Belgium).
-Les Théâtres de la Ville de Luxembourg (LU) and Centre Culturel Tjibaou Nouméa (New Caledonia)
+Cut the Sky was commissioned by Theater Im Pfalzbau (Germany), Carriageworks (Australia), Koninklijke Vlaamse Schouwburg – KVS (Belgium), Les Théâtres de la Ville de Luxembourg (Luxembourg) and Centre Culturel Tjibaou (New Caledonia).

-Cut the Sky has been funded by the Australia Council, the Western Australian Department of Culture and the Arts, Australian Research Council, Australian Government Attorney General office –Ministry for the Arts, Department of Foreign Affairs, Arts Tasmania and Arts NSW.
+Cut the Sky has been funded by the Australian Government through Creative Australia, its principal arts investment and advisory body, the Western Australian Department of Culture and the Arts, Australian Research Council, Australian Government Attorney General office — Ministry for the Arts, Department of Foreign Affairs, Arts Tasmania and Arts NSW and City of Sydney.